hapipal/hapipal.com/lib/content/getting-started.md

 npm install
 ```

-If you just cloned our the pal repo (rather than using `npx hpal new ...`), you'll need to fetch the tagged commits first:
+If you just cloned the pal repo (rather than using `npx hpal new ...`), you'll need to fetch the tagged commits first:

 ```sh
 git fetch pal --tags